gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy said grumpily.
 "What's goin' on?"

-Wales put his hands in his pockets.
+Wales leaned against the wall.
 "The Australians are going to arrest me for murder as soon as we reach Halley.
 If they do that,
 there's no way I'll get to Mount Tyree."

-Iffy wished she hadn't answered the door.
+Iffy wiped her eyes again.
 "Is the stuff in your head gettin' worse?"

 Wales nodded.
 "That, and other things.
 We're going to be in Wilkie Sound in about an hour.
-We'll ony be a couple of kilometers from shore.
+We'll ony be a couple of kilometers from shore."
-It's risky,
-but if you don't want to risk being arrested as well…"

 He trailed off.
 Iffy tried to make sense of what he had said.